spring-petclinic/spring-petclinic-graphql/readme.md

 * Custom GraphiQL Build, that has a login screen
   * see project `petclinic-graphiql`
 * Tests: See `test` folder for typical GraphQL endpoint tests, including tests for security
+  * The tests are using [Spring Boot TestContains support](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.testing.testcontainers) to run the required Postgres database.
 * End-to-end browser tests: see `e2e-tests` folder for some [Playwright](https://playwright.dev/) based end-to-end tests that test the running application in a real browser.
 Read description below how to run the tests.
+* GitHub action workflow:
-* GitHub action workflow that builds and runs tests and end-to-end tests on each commit (see `.github/workflows/build-app.yml`)
+  * builds and tests the backend
+  * starts the backend including database with docker-compose to run the end-to-end-tests
+  * (see `.github/workflows/build-app.yml`)

 # Running the sample application